 That's a nasty habit I've picked up lately.

 The phrasal verb 'pick up' has many meanings, but here we use it to talk about a habit we have developed, usually from spending time in a particular place or with particular people.
-You can 'pick something up' like this by seeing it many times and then starting to do it yourself.
 Notice the following:

 - My dad picked up smoking when he was in the military.